 Correlation Between Diabetes and Obesity

 Obesity is a medical condition that never comes alone.
 Studies show that obesity brings several other complications along with it.
 These include sleep apnea, hypertension, cardiovascular complications, osteoarthritis, challenges in natural conception and many others.
-However, one of the most prevalent side effects of obesity is Diabetes.
+However, one of the most prevalent side effects of obesity is Diabetes, that requires extensive diabetes treatment on time.
 Let’s understand what obesity and diabetes are, before finding the correlation between them and how weight reduction surgery can resolve it for good.

 What is Diabetes?

 The pancreas secretes a hormone, which regulates the sugar level in the blood.
 When this gets dis-balanced, the blood sugar level increases alarmingly, leading to a condition, that is termed as Diabetes.
 There are 3 main classifications of diabetes, type 1, type 2 and gestational diabetes (that occurs only in pregnant women and often get resolves easily after childbirth).
 Among these 3 types, diabetes type 2 is often more associated with obesity.
 Out of every two families in India alone, one of them would be found to have at least one diabetic patient.
 Diabetes is one of the most prevalent medical conditions all over the world.
 It is important to seek diabetes treatment on time, as untreated diabetes can lead to numerous health complications.

 Obesity is medically termed as the state when an individual has a BMI higher than 30.
 It happens due to excessive accumulation of body weight, to the point when it starts to affect day-to-day activities and makes the individual susceptible to many other complications.